AndriiStoliarov/testTasks/README.md

 Test task for SPD-University by SPD-Ukraine

 ## CS
-Test task for CS as the position of angular developer.
+Test task for CS Ltd as the position of angular developer.